+Due to imperfection in the manufacturing process and in-service wear, fan blades in a turbofan engine do not have the same geometry.
+This lack of symmetry inevitably leads to difficulties in predicting the fan blades' running geometry in an assembly as blade variability is amplified by the aerodynamic and centrifugal loading.
+This variability can lead to an aeromechanical phenomenon termed “alternate passage divergence” (APD).
+As the name suggests, it manifests itself as alternating geometric and aerodynamic patterns in a fan assembly during operation.
+APD can potentially influence the fan performance, the stability, and the multiple pure tone (MPT)/“Buzz-Saw” noise and is therefore an important area of research.
 For this study, the APD phenomenon is purposely triggered on a transonic fan blade.
-A full assembly computational domain with one mis-staggered blade is used to examine whole assembly performance and untwist behaviour with APD.
-In particular, the influence of fan blade stiffness on APD behaviour is examined.
-The behaviour of the current blade is compared to that of a blade used in a precursor study and it is found that, under certain conditions, the blades show similar behaviour even though they have distinctly different geometry features.
-This illustrates that it is important to understand the phenomenon as accurate prediction of running geometry is vital at early design stage.
+A full-assembly computational domain with one mis-staggered blade is used to examine the whole assembly performance and the untwist behavior with APD.
+In particular, the influence of fan blade stiffness on the APD behavior is examined.
+The behavior of the current blade is compared with that of a blade used in a precursor study, and it is found that, under certain conditions, the blades show similar behavior even though they have distinctly different geometry features.
+This illustrates that it is important to understand the phenomenon as the accurate prediction of running geometry is vital at early design stage.